It's Not My Cross to Bear

 "It's Not My Cross to Bear" is a song by the Allman Brothers Band, written by Gregg Allman, that was released on their 1969 debut album.
-The song was written about a former lover that Gregg knew.
-It was also one of the first songs Gregg introduced to the group.
-The song was often performed live in conjunction with Spencer Davis' "Don't Want You No More", due to the way the record was produced.
-In 1986, Gregg recorded an arrangement for his record, I'm No Angel.
+The song was written about a former lover.
+It was also one of the first songs Allman introduced to the group.
+In 1986, Allman recorded an arrangement for his record, I'm No Angel.

 Blues resemblance

 The song conveys the feel and tone of a blues song, but does not follow any of the usual eight-bar blues or twelve-bar blues progressions.
 The song has harmonic resemblance to Howlin' Wolf's recordings of "Sitting on Top of the World" in its inclusion of a minor IV chord in the fourth measure of the progression, while also harmonically resembling "Trouble in Mind", a blues standard.
 The eight-bar blues progression in "It's Not My Cross to Bear" is played using B major as the tonic chord: